KarolS/millfork/docs/api/apple2-programming-guide.md

 [AppleCommander](https://applecommander.github.io/),
 or some other tool.

 The file has to be loaded from $0C00.
-An example how to put such file onto a disk using AppleCommander:
+An example how to put such a file onto a disk using AppleCommander:

     java -jar AppleCommander-1.3.5.jar -p disk_image.dsk FILENAME B 0xc00 < compiler_output.a2